 However, it’s important to note that the fermentation process continues in the refrigerator.
 This means the taste and texture will continue to change the longer a ferment is stored.

 Typically, you begin eating a fermented food once it has reached the desired level of fermentation, and you finish it before the end of its “shelf life.”
 By contrast, canning involves some form of sterilization and is intended to preserve food in its canned state for long periods – often a year or more.

 Think of it like this – canning stops the rotting process indefinitely and keeps food preserved exactly the same as the day it is canned.
-Fermentation, however, simply prolongs the freshness of a food by slowing the rotting process.
+Fermentation, however, simply prolongs the freshness of food by slowing the rotting process.